 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have stomach pain, nausea, vomiting, severe diarrhea, or a sudden change in bowel habits.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, stomach pain, nausea, vomiting, severe diarrhea, or a sudden change in bowel movements.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Severe nausea or vomiting

 - Trouble breathing

 If you notice these less serious side effects, talk with your doctor:

 - Mild nausea